 Tickets that have been altered or defaced will be deemed invalid and you may be refused entry.

-• Cancel or abandon the performance/event without notice and without liability to pay any compensation or damages other than athe Manager’s discretion (statutory rights are not affected).
+• Cancel or abandon the performance/event without notice and without liability to pay any compensation or damages other than at the Manager’s discretion (statutory rights are not affected).